-Our R-6 school caters for just under 400 children across 16 classes.
-80% of our students come from a Catholic background.
+Our R-6 school caters for just over 400 children across 18 classes.
+70% of our students come from a Catholic background.
 While 95% of our students were born in Australia, culturally we come from 25 different nationalities.

 Many of today’s students are children, grandchildren or relatives of former students providing testimony to the fine name that Rosary School maintains.

 Driven by the blueprint of the School Development Plan, the whole of Rosary School has been rebuilt, particularly over the last ten years.
 Today the school offers very modern facilities across classroom, specialist and administration areas.